 1. Problem or Need Recognition: Top of the Funnel (TOFU)

-Customers won’t enter your marketing funnel if they don’t see a reason to.
+Customers won’t enter your top marketing funnel stage if they don’t see a reason to.
 This is why it’s important to first define what problem or need your product or service solves.
 To do this, ask yourself why your offering matters.
 Let this lead your brand message—how your company communicates with customers.

 Additionally, develop a unique sales proposition that attracts customers.
 For instance, think about the unique ways you serve your customers.
 A great example of this is Amazon Prime’s shipping service.
 Customers want convenient, fast delivery of products, so two-day shipping makes their company stand out in a sea of e-commerce competitors.